School route training

 1. Road crossing with traffic lights

-If your child needs to change sides of the street on the way to school, the safest way to do so is to find a traffic light.
-Teach your child the rule: "Stand on red, walk on green!" - no matter if other people disobey this rule.
-Your child should learn that he or she must also look left and right at traffic lights to see if the road is clear.
+If your child has to cross the road on the way to school, it is safest to look for a traffic light.
+Teach your child the rule: "Stop on red, go on green!" - regardless of whether other people disregard this rule.
+Your child should learn that they must also look left and right at the traffic lights to see if the road is clear.

-2. Behavior at the crosswalk
+2. Behavior at crosswalks

-3. Danger place bus stop
+3. Danger location bus stop

-Walk alone or in community?
+Walking alone or in company?

 A final piece of advice

-On the subject of "Child safety in the car", the Federal Highway Research Institute (BASt) has published a brochure.
-The publication is constantly updated and is available for free download on this website.
+The Federal Highway Research Institute (BASt) has published a brochure on the subject of "Child safety in cars".
+The publication is constantly updated and can be downloaded free of charge from this website.